-Also, Grammarly’s Phrasal predictions feature will help you tremendously in making the content more high quality.
+Also, Grammarly’s Phrasal predictions feature will help you tremendously make the content more high-quality.

 Comparing Grammarly Free vs Premium Grammar Checking

-To compare both Grammarly Free and Premium plans, I uploaded the same errorful document to both accounts.
+I uploaded the same errorful document to both accounts to compare both Grammarly Free and Premium plans.
 One is paid, and another is a free account.
 Let’s take a look at how well Grammarly Writing Assistant performs under a free account.

 Grammarly suggested that my article has got 41 overall errors under the Correctness category.
-Not rephrasing suggestions are made.
+No rephrasing suggestions are made.

-Now let’s take a look at how Grammarly Writing Assistant on Premium account performs.
+Now let’s take a look at how Grammarly Writing Assistant on the Premium account performs.

 According to my Grammarly Premium account, there are 65 alerts under the Correctness category.
 That is +24 more grammatical errors that I would have missed on Grammarly’s free account.